 Eating lean protein ensures that you get plenty of protein, without the extra calories that are present in fattier options.
 This means you'll want to avoid meats like bacon, pastrami, salami or steak.

-If you're vegetarian, don't fret.
+If you follow a plant-based diet, don't fret.
 You can also make sure your meal has plenty of protein by adding egg slices or hummus to your sandwich or beans or quinoa to your salad.

 How to pack protein into your sandwich: Add more protein than you probably think you need — a good 3 to 4 ounces.